simplyrujal/simple-virtual-table/packages/react-virtual/README.md

 The table automatically handles row virtualization.
 Only visible rows (plus overscan rows) are rendered in the DOM, making it performant even with thousands of rows.

+**Important:**

+- Pass `totalData` (the total number of rows) to the `Table` component
-**Important:** When mapping over data in `Tbody`, you should map over the **entire** dataset.
+- When mapping over data in `Tbody`, map over the **entire** dataset.
 The table handles virtualization internally by:
   1. Calculating which rows are visible based on scroll position
   2. Rendering spacers above and below visible rows to maintain correct scroll height
   3. Automatically injecting correct `rowIndex` values to `Tr` components
+  4. Only rendering visible rows in the DOM

 ## Styling